10 Things To Do In Dushanbe + Dushanbe Travel Guide

 National Museum Of Antiquities Of Tajikistan

 A good collection of archeological artifacts from around Tajikistan.
 This museum houses several of the original pieces that you’ll find copies of on display at the National Museum.
-There is a 13 meter Reclining Buddha here that is the original one that was taken out of Ajina-Teppe.
-This is the largest known Buddha in Central Asia.
-20 TJS for foreigners.
+The most impressive item though is the original (and largest intact in all of Central Asia) 13 meter Reclining Buddha from Ajina-Teppe that was cracked into 94 pieces and reassembled on the second floor of the museum.

 If you’re looking for a western-style shopping mall, this is the place to head.
-It’s not huge and doesn’t have many shops in it.
-If you’re looking for a large western-style supermarket there is one in the downstairs which can be helpful for those needing to stock up on items hard to find elsewhere in Tajikistan.
+It’s not huge and doesn’t have too many shops in it.
+If you’re looking for a large western-style supermarket there is one downstairs that can be helpful for those needing to stock up on items hard to find elsewhere in Tajikistan.
 There is also a food court upstairs.

 Vadanosos (Varzob) Bazaar

 Varzob Bazaar is located on the north end of the city, a few blocks up from the Botanical Gardens.
-Great place to grab cheap fruits, vegetables and other food to cook yourself, especially for those staying in guesthouses on this side of Dushanbe.
+It’s another great place to grab cheap fruits, vegetables and other food to cook yourself, especially for those staying in guesthouses on this side of Dushanbe.
 This is also the place to grab shared taxis headed for Varzob and Takob.